 In addition to consolidating and honing the Center's programs, McCallum added a second Stadler Fellowship and second Roth Residence, children's events, and the Center's first public art project, the Poetry Path.
 The Center shares Bucknell Hall with the English Department's Creative Program, with which the Center closely collaborates.

 In the 2017-18 academic year, the newly formed Stadler Center Steering Committee, consisting of Center staff and Creative Writing Faculty, moved to expand the Center's name to the Stadler Center for Poetry & Literary Arts.
 The new name reflects the Center's long established and recently increasing support for fiction and literary nonfiction in its series and programs.
 In this year, the Center formally inaugurated a fall semester Writer-in-Residence program, which hosts a renowned prose writer, to counterbalance the spring semester's venerable Poet-in-Residence program.

+In 2019, the Center welcomed its fourth and current director, Chet'la Sebree.
+As a former Stadler Fellow, Sebree is well acquainted with the Center's programs and community, and its important place in Bucknell culture.
 At present, the Center is a virtual hive of energy and activity, with students, faculty, and visiting writers coming and going at all times of the year.
 Six full-time creative writing faculty members have their offices in the Center.
 Poetry reading and writing groups meet regularly in the Mildred Martin Library, which also serves as a venue for meetings, consultations, and quiet study.
 West Branch publishes three print issues per year and three online issues per year, with the assistance of several undergraduate interns.
 Bucknell students continue to be enriched by the Center's readings and residencies, and poets and writers from around the country continue to profit from its programs.